 INFO 203 supports the following iSchool core competencies:

 - Demonstrate proficiency in the use of current information and communication technologies, and other related technologies, as they affect the resources and uses of libraries and other types of information providing entities.

 - Demonstrate oral and written communication skills necessary for group work, collaborations and professional level presentations.

 Schedule of Meetings

 The class is taught in a totally online environment and will involve synchronous and asynchronous connectivity.
 The class may be started early before the regular semester begins and must be completed within approximately four weeks of the official semester start.
 For details, see the INFO 203 links on the New Student Checklist.

-Each student must successfully participate in a synchronous meeting held via Blackboard Collaborate web conferencing.
-Select an orientation session from the list posted on the following page: Blackboard Collaborate - Web Conferencing
+Each student must successfully participate in a synchronous meeting held via Zoom web conferencing.
+Select an orientation session from the list posted in the course site.

 Optional synchronous sessions will also be held for purposes of additional networking and information sharing.
 Information will be provided within the Canvas site for the course.

 This one unit course consists of nine modules.
 Since this is a one unit CR/NC course, assignments consist of showing competency in various social and learning technologies and platforms and engaging in discussion on social computing in response to readings and questions raised by the instructor.
 Details follow: